matthewjweaver/mjw-toolbox/hq/README.md

 that serves layeraleph's DNS, HTTPS, along with providing reasonably safe home directories to layeraleph users.

-It also serves as the same infrastructure for the experimental domain, layerbeh.com.

 `doas make hq` should install any changes to this repository onto the machine, with various caveats which are described below.